Section I independent school — the platform drafts your pack | EHCP Clarity

 Build the case for why this school is needed

 Specific specialism, smaller class size, pedagogical fit, evidence the maintained alternatives cannot meet needs.
-Section 9 cases hinge on demonstrating real benefit beyond what LA can provide.
+Section 9 cases hinge on demonstrating real benefit beyond what local authority can provide.

 4. 4

-The unreasonable expenditure test compares the parent's school against the LA's proposed alternative including any additional support needed there.
+The unreasonable expenditure test compares the parent's school against the local authority's proposed alternative including any additional support needed there.
 Make the comparison concrete with quotes and figures.

 5. 5